spacetelescope/jwst_novt/docs/jwst_novt/usage.rst

          PA for a target at RA=0, Dec=88 degrees.
 Date range for both is January 2023 to January 2025.

-   Visibility tool output plots
+   Visibility tool plots

 Aperture position angle plotted as a function of time using the Visibility Tool.
 [Bottom] Visibility plot obtained for a target located close to the north celestial pole (RA=0.0º, Dec=+88.0º).
 [Top] Visibility plot obtained for a target located close to the equator (RA=0.0º, Dec=+2.0º).
-Blue represents NIRCam, red represents NIRSpec.
+Blue represents NIRCam, red represents NIRSpec;
+the gray line represents the position angle of the V3 axis (V3_PA).

 This Target Visibility plot is a "quick look" tool for pre-planning purposes, but the APT defines if it is possible to schedule a given proposed observation.
 It is advisable